Pavel Durov: Telegram

 On leaving Russia, he obtained Saint Kitts and Nevis citizenship by donating $250,000 to the country's Sugar Industry Diversification Foundation and secured $300 million in cash within Swiss banks.
 This allowed him to focus on creating his next company, Telegram, an encrypted messaging service.
 Telegram was briefly headquartered in Berlin and later moved to Dubai.

 In January 2018, Durov announced that, in a bid to monetize the growing success of Telegram, he was launching the "Gram" cryptocurrency and the Telegram Open Network (TON) platform.
 It raised a total of $1.7 billion from investors.
 However, these ventures were halted by American regulator U.S. Securities and Exchange Commission which argued in court that Gram tokens bypassed U.S. financing laws and should return the money to investors.

 In 2018, Russia attempted to block Telegram after the company refused to cooperate with Russian security services.
 A leaked letter by a Federal Security Service employee stated that the block was actually tied to the company's intention to launch the Telegram Open Network.
 During the attempted block period, the Russian Ministry of Foreign Affairs continued to operate official channels on the app.
 The block order was lifted in 2020, after two years of block attempts, which the service reportedly evaded using domain fronting.
 The stated reason was Telegram agreeing to "counter terrorism and extremism" on the platform.

 Durov said that Telegram became profitable for the first time in 2024, with total revenue over $1 billion.

 In 2024, when announcing Telegram had over 1 billion active users, he criticised Meta-owned WhatsApp as "a cheap, watered-down imitation of Telegram" and accused the competitor of using lobbying and PR campaigns to slow down Telegram.

+In September 2024, Irina Bolgar, who claims to be the mother of three of Durov's children (see below), publicly stated on Instagram that Telegram should be considered jointly acquired property, as the messenger was conceived and developed during their ten-year relationship and they discussed its development together in daily life.
+Although Bolgar and Durov were never officially married, she noted that some jurisdictions recognize de facto relationships as official marriages for the purposes of property disputes.